 - Are you a new parent and having trouble with life/balance or feeling romantic and sexual again?

 - Are you having hormonal or drug-related side effects or chronic pain and medical concerns?

 For many reasons, sexuality changes throughout our lifetime--this is normal.
 It's important however to be able to openly discuss and communicate your needs and wants with your sexual partner or spouse--what's working and what's missing.
 Without this openness, your relationship will certainly suffer.
-It is possible to repair damages done to your relationship and restore intimacy and affection as well as create an exciting and robust sex.
+It is possible to repair damages done to your relationship and restore intimacy and affection as well as create an exciting and robust sex life.
 It is also possible to heal from infidelity and any personal traumas that are impacting your sexuality.
 Perhaps you don't have any identifiable problems, but would simply like to enhance your sense of sexual adventure, novelty and erotic connection.
 I work with couples of all sexual orientations, genders, and race.
-My work is informed by esteemed couples therapists such as John and Julie Gottman, Sue Johnson and Esther Perel.
+My work is informed by esteemed couples therapists and psychotherapists such as John and Julie Gottman, Sue Johnson and Esther Perel.